Quickly exit this site by pressing the Escape key Leave this site

-Domestic abusers warned to expect a visit from police this Christmas
+Domestic abusers are being warned by Northamptonshire Police to expect a visit from officers this Christmas if they commit domestic abuse offences over the festive period.

-The Force is working round the clock to keep people safe and will respond robustly to domestic abuse incidents.
-It has operational plans in place to arrest suspected offenders and pursue prosecution.
+Domestic abuse is never acceptable, and the force will respond robustly to incidents.
+Officers are working round the clock to keep people safe and have operational plans in place to arrest suspected offenders and pursue prosecution.

-Detective Superintendent Rich Tompkins, Head of Public Protection, said: “We want families to have a safe and peaceful Christmas.
-No-one should have the fear of abuse or violence hanging over them, which is why we are warning perpetrators to change their behaviours or we will come after them.
+Detective Chief Inspector Hayley Costar who leads the Domestic Abuse Investigation Unit said: “We want families to have a safe and peaceful Christmas.
+No-one should have the fear of abuse or violence hanging over them, which is why we are warning perpetrators to change their behaviour or action will be taken.